 When weighed in $100 bills, a million dollars weighs approximately 10 kilograms.

 A hundred million dollars – now we’re getting to the big volumes.
 A hundred million dollars would have to be carried around in a crate.
 Still, if you wanted to, you could hide it in a large closet in your house.

 Take the previous crate of $100,000,000 and times it by 10!

 I guess you could still hide the money in your house.
 You would just need a really large room, and it’d be easy to find.

 When weighed in $100 bills, a billion dollars weighs approximately 10,000 kilograms.

 Unless you own a factory, you can no longer hide the money in your house. $1,000,000,000,000 is 100 rows of crates of $100,000,000.

 How much does a trillion dollars weight?

-When weight in $100 bills, a trillion dollars weights approximately 1 billion kilograms.
+When weighed in $100 bills, a trillion dollars weighs approximately 1 billion kilograms.

 Here’s an aerial view.